 The alternative?

 The alternative is complete withdrawal, with the risk of leaving the market entirely to buyers which may have few or at worst no requirements for improvement.
 With continued dialogue and marketplace presence, Norwegian fish feed companies can continue to raise the bar for improved practices.
-Same practice has earlier demonstrated with the sourcing of deforestation-free soy from Brazil.
+Similar practices have earlier been demonstrated with the sourcing of deforestation-free soy from Brazil.
 NGO’s have praised this initiative and see that real change requires commitment.

 For more information about the fishery improvement project.